jaredpalmer/tsdx/README.md

 Runs the test watcher (Jest) in an interactive mode.
 By default, runs tests related to files changed since the last commit.

+### `npm run lint` or `yarn lint`

+Runs Eslint with Prettier on .ts and .tsx files.
+If you want to customize eslint you can add an `eslint` block to your package.json, or you can run `yarn lint --write-file` and edit the generated `.eslintrc.js` file.

 ## Optimizations